MetalPetal/MetalPetal/README.md

 #### Sub-pod `AppleSilicon`

-Provides the default shader library compiled in Metal Shading Language v2.3, highly recommended if you'd like to run MetalPetal on Apple Silicon Macs.
+Provides the default shader library compiled in Metal Shading Language v2.3 which is required for enabling programmable blending support on Apple silicon Macs.

 ### Swift Package Manager